dsyer/async-wasm/README.md

 }
 ```

 > NOTE: the HTTP return value from the `/v2` endpoint in the registry is quite large - it has all the image metadata attached - so we can't rely on just guessing if there is enough memory available at the bottom of the buffer in the WASM.
 We actually need to ask it to allocate and free memory for us.
-We use this pattern:
+We could use this pattern:
 >
 > ```javascript
 > const top = stackSave();